Spectral Estimation Techniques: Correlogram, Blackman–Tukey, Windowed Periodogram, Bartlett, and Welch Methods

 Windowing in Correlogram

-• Rectangular Window: No additional processing (equivalent to no window).
+• Rectangular Window: No additional processing.

-• Hamming Window: Reduces sidelobes effectively.
+• Hamming Window: Reduces sidelobes.

-• Hanning Window: Provides smoother transitions at the edges.
+• Hanning Window: Smooth transitions at edges.

 Advantages